ZachChristensen28/pihole_dns_app/README.md

 - Updated search dasboard to allow filtering of pie charts based of query input.
 - Deprecating all knowledge objects for blocklist activity.
 This feature will be brought back with v6 of Pi-hole.
 - Added ability to search by host in dashbaords.
+- Transaction search dashboard will now show if the CNAME was blocked.
 ```

 ## Documentation